zachalbert/zachalbert.com_v6-build/_posts/2015-02-10-how-to-pick-a-design-specialty.md

 ---
-published: false
+published: true
 title: How to pick a design specialty
-subtitle: A new designer's guide to understanding the differences between the specialties
+subtitle: A new designer's guide to understanding the differences between job titles in the design industry
 author: zac
 layout: post
 permalink: /how-to-pick-a-design-specialty/